derekseiple/balls_and_sticks/docs/README.md

 The natural unit to use when working on the atomic scale is the picometer, but we also have to create the atoms and molecules at a scale that allows us to 3D print them.
-Part of the constraint on size is being able to print the connection pins that join multiple atoms together.
+Part of the constraint on size is being able to print the snap rings that join multiple atoms together.
 Therefore we define a scale so that we can specify dimensions in picometers.
 We call the scaling constant `pm`.
 So if we want something to be 100 picometers we can specify it as `100*pm`.
 This scaling factor (and other constants) is defined in `scad/utils/constants.scad`.